 Elizabeth Bettendorf Bowman –Executive Artistic Director

-Elizabeth Bettendorf Bowman is a theatre artist dedicated to making the arts truly accessible.
+Elizabeth Bettendorf Bowman (she/her) is a theatre artist dedicated to making the arts truly accessible.
 Since graduating from Northwest Missouri State University in 2012, she has made Kansas City her home and has worked at several area not-for-profit companies.
 She received her Master of Arts in Theatre from the University of Missouri-Kansas City and is a faculty member at Benedictine College where she teaches theatre courses.
 She has also taught for Kansas City Kansas Community College at the Fort Leavenworth correctional facilities.

 As a director and administrator, Elizabeth has worked at such companies as the Kansas City Repertory Theatre, Coterie Theatre, Metropolitan Ensemble Theatre, Act ONE Theatre Academy, Corbin Theatre, and KC Fringe.
 Through her work in theatre education and outreach, Elizabeth was inspired to create a theatre which reaches all corners of the diverse Kansas City community.
 By producing free theatre, Elizabeth hopes to foster the creativity of our citizens and explore the truly global nature of the Kansas City region.